Trauma Sensitive Yoga

 Person practicing yoga downward dog pose under a large tree in a forest with fallen leaves.

-In trauma-sensitive yoga, although we use physical forms and movements, the focus is never on getting it “right” or perfect.
-Instead, our attention turns inward, emphasizing the internal experience of the participant—known as interoception.
-This approach makes the practice accessible and welcoming to everyone, regardless of flexibility, experience, age, or gender.
+In trauma-sensitive yoga, the focus is never on getting it “right” or perfect.
+The movements are simple, but the practice is about turning inward — noticing your internal experience (what we call interoception).
+This makes it accessible and welcoming for everyone, regardless of flexibility, experience, age, or gender.

-Because there are no physical assists, the online environment fits seamlessly with this modality.
-You are always invited—never coerced—into each movement and posture.
-Together, we cultivate a practice that is both shared and deeply personal.
-Though we may be practicing from different parts of the world, we create a space where we are connected through movement and presence, experiencing our own bodies while knowing we are not alone.
+There are no physical assists in this practice, which is why the online format works so well.
+You are always invited — never coerced — into each movement and posture.
+Together, we create a practice that is both shared and deeply personal.
+Though we may be in different parts of the world, we connect through presence — each of us experiencing our own bodies, while knowing we are not alone.

 Benefits of Trauma-Sensitive Yoga Online

-Live in the present moment, breaking free from the grip of past trauma.
+• Learn to rest in the present moment, not the past

 What to do next